vendia/blog/posts/2022-10-27-codeless-apis.md

 ---
 draft: false
 title: "Codeless APIs: Why generating APIs from data models makes application development easier and safer"
-description: "Learn how codeless APIs free up teams from relentless grunt work and makes it easy, safe, and secure to share critical business data in your data alliance."
+description: Learn how codeless APIs free up teams from relentless grunt work and makes it easy, safe, and secure to share critical business data in your data alliance.
-date: "2022-10-27"
+date: 2022-10-27
-categories:
-  - product
-  - data-modeling
-  - realtime-data-sharing
 authors:
   - Tim Wagner
+categories:
+  - smart-apis
+  - real-time-data-sharing
+relatedPosts:
+  - 2022-01-27-scale-your-partner-ecosystem-with-vendia-share
+  - 2022-08-15-data-lakes-file-sharing-use-cases
+  - 2021-09-01-sharing-data-with-fine-grained-control
+seo:
+  title: "Codeless APIs: Why generating APIs from data models makes application
+    development easier and safer"
+  description: Learn how codeless APIs free up teams from relentless grunt work
+    and makes it easy, safe, and secure to share critical business data in your data alliance.
+updatedBy: alexa-vendia
+updatedAt: 2022-12-07T18:51:02.571Z
 ---

 ## Coding can be boring